 5. Cars 3 (2017)

-Cars 3 was a critical improvement over its widely panned predecessor, managing a 70% on Rotten Tomatoes.
-However, it still falls into the category of “didn’t live up to the hype” because it was fundamentally seen as an unnecessary sequel in a creatively exhausted franchise.
-The film returned to the emotional core of the first movie, focusing on themes of aging, mentorship, and legacy as Lightning McQueen faces a new generation of high-tech racers.
-While more thoughtful and better-animated than Cars 2, critics still found it a safe, predictable, and ultimately uninspired addition that lacked the innovative spark or universal appeal of the studio’s best work.
+Cars 3 marked a critical step up from its widely derided predecessor, earning a solid 70% approval rating on Rotten Tomatoes.
+Nevertheless, it also represents a franchise that clearly falls under the umbrella of “didn’t live up to the hype” because it was, at its root, just another unnecessary installment in a creatively spent series.
+The picture serves to revisit the emotional center of the original film, exploring themes of aging, mentorship, and legacy as Lightning McQueen is confronted with a new breed of lightning-fast, high-tech racing machines.
+Though far more inspired and expertly animated than Cars 2, it was still considered far too safe, predictable, and ultimately unoriginal to truly represent the best of what the studio has to offer.

 4. Brave (2012)